bluepadjap/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0	0_hello_world	Script to output "Hello, World" to standard output 1	1-confused_smiley      Script to display a confused smiley 2	2-hellofile	Script to display content of /etc/passwd file
+0	0_hello_world	Script to output "Hello, World" to standard output 1	1-confused_smiley      Script to display a confused smiley 2	2-hellofile	Script to display content of /etc/passwd file 3	3-twofiles	Script to display the contents of /etc/passwd and /etc/hosts